hriships-zz/arduinolib/README.md

-# arduinolib
+# Arduino lib
-Collection of arduino devices, sensors library
+Collection of arduino devices, sensors library written in object orieanted way for getting quickly up and running